Alliedium/awesome-nexus/README.md

 <details>
 <summary><h4>Setup K3d cluster</h4></summary>

+Let us firstly consider [K3d cluster](https://k3d.io/) as a paricular case of [K3s cluster](https://docs.k3s.io/) that runs in Docker and may be easily configured and tested.
+At the end of this section it will be clear that the general concepts are applicable to [K3s clusters] in general, this is considered in the next section.

-The most simple way to configure registries while creating [K3d cluster](https://k3d.io/) is to use [`--registry-config` option](https://k3d.io/v5.4.6/usage/registries/).
+The most simple way to configure registries while creating K3d clusters is to use [`--registry-config` option](https://k3d.io/v5.4.6/usage/registries/).
 For this it is necessary first to download [this](./k3d-demo-cluster-registries.yaml) [K3s registries configuration file](https://rancher.com/docs/k3s/latest/en/installation/private-registry/)
 (here we download it to temporary files, but feel free to change the path to this file in the commands below):